Many people struggle with balancing full-time work and full-time parenting. What are the best ways to get the most out of both?

 Writer Tony Staab relies on Cozi.com, an online calendar that’s shared with everyone in her family.
 “My online calendar is my life” she says.
 “It contains color-coded schedules for everyone for both work and personal right down to the dogs being due for vaccinations.
 It can be accessed by everyone, and updated by anyone with a cell phone.”

 Nobody is more efficient with their time than a working parent.
-Laura Gerson, a recruiter, wakes up an hour before her kids to pay bills, answer emails and run her blog.
+Laura Gerson, a sales rep, wakes up an hour before her kids to pay bills, answer emails and run her blog.
 When her kids get up, she focuses on them.
 During the workday she runs errands at lunch—there’s one luxury working parents get that at-home parents don’t: a lunch break.

 To cut down on after-work chaos, make meal-planning your best friend.
 Take a little time before the week begins to create your menu plan based on the activity ahead, then get your groceries and post the meal plan so the whole family knows what to expect, and you don’t have to ask repeatedly, “What's for dinner?”
 In the evening, “everyone is hungry and tired, me included,” says marketing manager Summer Poquette, “if I have a dinner plan, it helps.”